treimers/square-1/src/main/markdown/net/treimers/square1/2_1_enter.md

 The middle position can be selected and added at any time during this process.

-Note that there are position text fields available in the bottom of this dialog.
-You can also enter pieces using the character and remove them as well.
+Note that there are text fields available in the bottom left of this dialog for the position.
+You can also enter pieces using their name by hitting the corresponding character on your keyboard.
+Also you can remove pieces via these fields with the delete key.

-Helper buttons to rotate the Square-1 and all pieces or to return to solved, empty or last position are available as well.
+Helper buttons to rotate the Square-1 and all pieces or to return to the solved position, the empty position or the last position are available as well.